 - Inlet water may be very contaminated with bacteria

-The typical number of bacteria in ground water in Indonesia varies between 5 and 1000 MPN/100ml.
+The typical number of bacteria in groundwater in Indonesia varies between 5 and 1000 MPN/100ml.
 1000 MPN / 100 ml is the number of bacteria in a sewer.
-Water which such number of bacteria will stink and can also not be used for bathing.
-This amount of bacteria corresponds to 1000 turds (poos) per swimming pool or a bathtub filled with 1000 butt wipes (http://oasisdesign.net/water/quality/coliform.htm) .
+Water which a such a number of bacteria will stink and can also not be used for bathing.
+This amount of bacteria corresponds to 1000 turds (poos) per swimming pool or a bathtub filled with 1000 butt wipes

 Iron is a harmless element even in high concentrations (see WHO guideline).
 However, even at very small concentration (0.1 mg/l), because of that you might find rusty sedimentation/ stains at the bottom of your filter tank if you do not clean it regularly.
 The stains can be removed with Vixal, household vinegar or other acid based cleaning products.
 Iron is removed reasonably well by the Nazava filter because it can be filtered out after it oxidizes.
 If you have a high iron water source, it is best to let the iron settle down in a bucket for a day and then pour it into your filter.